treasure-data/td-cordova-sdk/docs/api.md

 ## disableEventCompression
 `disableEventCompression()` <br /><br />
 **Description:** <br />
-Event data will be uploaded in full uncompressed format.
+Event data will be uploaded in the full uncompressed format.

 **See**: [enableEventCompression](#enableEventCompression)